ghoshp83/Automation-With-Oozie/README.md

    All the dependent libraries(of section#3) are present in dependencies folder in this repository

- 6. application_coordinator.xml file will contain the scheduling details.
+ 6. application_coordinator.xml file will contain application scheduling details.
 It will take coordination frequency from application_coordinator.properties file.
 This file will also refer to the calling application.

 7. application_workflow.xml file will have workflow logics.
 We can have reference of multiple application along with calling